Levelling up.

 Peak-a-boo!

-It will have velocity stacks instead of trumpets
+It will have optional velocity stacks.

 The higher volume of air will be tested with shorter velocity stacks.
 The shorter stacks are documented to support higher performance gains at high RPMs.